freddo1503/stock_news_pred/README.md

 # Final Le Wagon project : stock_news_pred
 Description : The aims is to reuse the [project](https://github.com/FrCloers/stock_news_pred) realized with my buddies during the datascience bootcamp at Le Wagon.
-Create a containerized app and provide an API with an user interface to access the data needed (news, tweets and stock prices) for ML and RNN.
+Create a containerized app and provide a data repository with an user interface and an api to allow users to access the data (news, tweets and stock prices) they need for analysis, ML and RNN.
 <br><br />
 ## Data engineering
 - Uses cases applied to this project :